BookGen/BookGen/README.md

 In order to use BookGen, you will need to make or acquire `.css` and/or `.cls` styles, which will be used to format your work.
 Basic LaTeX knowledge will help in debugging PDF generation and ensuring good output, but is ( hopefully ) not required.

-BookGen uses Pandoc under­‑the­‑hood ; click the following link to read about [Pandocʼs approach to markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).
+BookGen uses Pandoc under­‑the­‑hood ; click to read about [Pandocʼs approach to markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).
 In contrast with normal Pandoc, BookGen does *not* perform automatic quote‑ or dash‑substitutions ; it is expected that you write what you mean in your Markdown source.

 BookGen runs on the command­‑line ; consequently, basic understanding of how to use a terminal emulator is advised.